Community Solar, Community Choice Aggregation, and Green Energy Plans

 Here are some interesting stats about community choice aggregation:

-- These programs have set several national green power and climate protection records, while still lowering power bills.
+- These programs have set several national green power and climate protection records, while lowering power bills.

 - Several CCA programs in major US population centers have greener energy portfolios than local utilities, but don't charge a premium.
 This has led to the EPA giving them "green power leadership awards" for their achievement in renewable energy.